promisedlandt/cookbook-generic_dns/README.md

 # generic_dns

-Provides a LWRPs to manage DNS records, using Amazon Route 53 or DNSimple.
+Provides a set of LWRPs to manage DNS records, using Amazon Route 53 or DNSimple.

 Also provides DNS templates for commonly used services, such as Google Mail.